lean-web/lean-jsx-workspace/packages/lean-jsx-docs/docs/architecture/state-and-context.md

 }
 ```

-Data that needs to be serialized to the browser must be passed as the first parameter to `webAction`.
+Data that needs to be serialized to the browser must be passed as the first parameter to `withClientData`.

 The second parameter is the handler function, which receives the `Event` object for the handler in addition to a second parameter `webContext`.
-This object has a `data` attribute, which contains the data passed as the first parameter of `webAction`.
+This object has a `data` attribute, which contains the data passed as the first parameter of `withClientData`.

 This component would be rendered to as follows: